StrangeRanger/customized-unix-terminal/docs/index.md

 /// tab | Linux

-My custom terminal profile is a based on the one I use on macOS.
+My custom profile is based on the one I use for macOS.
 To add it to your list of profiles, follow the instructions below:

 1. Download the terminal profile: [Gnome Basic (Modified).dconf](Terminal%20Profiles/Gnome%20Basic%20%28Modified%29.dconf).
 2. Download the profile setup script: [gnome-terminal-profile-setup.bash](Terminal%20Profiles/gnome-terminal-profile-setup.bash)
 3. Open a new terminal window.
-4. Navigate to the directory where you downloaded both files.
+4. Navigate to the directory where both files were downloaded to (e.g., `~/Downloads`).
-5. Execute the code:
+5. Execute the following code:
       ```bash
       chmod +x gnome-terminal-profile-setup.bash
       ./gnome-terminal-profile-setup.bash